Szybet/Yatchy/hardware/creating-your-own.md

 The rest defaults should be fine, but you can explore and check if everything is fine.
 A huge red flag is when it costs a lot (>12$ let's say), it shouldn't.

-Now repeat the process with the module you want to attach, then order them rogether
+Now repeat the process with the module you want to attach, then order them rogether (The default module is here: https://github.com/Szybet/Yatchy/tree/main/hardware/kicad/modules/default)

 # Assembling Yatchy
 TODO: if someone requests this wiki I will create it (Photo of yatchy pcb required lol)